starrodkirby86/Kasupaamonogatari/README.md

-# Casper
+﻿# キャスパー物語

+Theme for Sengoku Nadeko.

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+Based on the default theme for [Ghost](http://github.com/tryghost/ghost/).
 To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

+And now here's some serious stuff that I didn't really care to remove. :)

 ## Copyright & License